 Intensive Training in the Dialectical Behavior Therapy Prolonged Exposure Protocol for PTSD

-- Learn how to use DBT strategies to prepare high-risk and multi-problem clients for the DBT PE protocol.
+1. Identify DBT strategies to use to prepare high-risk and multi-problem clients for the DBT PE protocol.

 Melanie Harned, PhD, ABPP